Dante (Devil May Cry): Critical response

 Fan reaction to the character's design in the DmC: Devil May Cry reboot was mainly negative.
 Hideki Kamiya said that it was based on modern, rebellious youth; although he missed the original Dante, he hoped that people would get used to the new version.
-Dave Riley of Anime News Network compared the reboot's character with the young Dante from Devil May Cry 3, criticising him as a "pretty generic adolescent power fantasy" (including swearing when he confronts enemies).
+Since the nephilim brothers of DmC are now half demon and half angel, Marcel Poorthius and Frank G. Bosman from University of Heidelberg noted 'DmC brings religious overtones; Ninja Theory made a more direct reference to the way religion is portrayed in gaming while showing the parallels between the identical twins.
+Dave Riley of Anime News Network compared the reboot's character with the young Dante from Devil May Cry 3, criticising him as a "pretty generic adolescent power fantasy" including swearing when he confronts enemies.
+Several writers on other websites criticised the fan base's negative reaction to the new character design instead, saying that they were influenced solely by the character's look; his personality was very close to the original Dante.
 Reuben Langdon was disappointed with Dante's characterisation in the reboot after having looked forward to it.
-Writers on several websites criticised the fan base's negative reaction, saying that they were influenced solely by the character's look; his personality was very close to the original Dante.
-Response in East Asia was also negative.
-Hideaki Itsuno himself was bothered by Dante's change in the reboot along with the major changes in the game to the point he thought about quitting Capcom.
-According to Langdon, Itsuno decided to stay at Capcom when he expressed desire to have control over the franchise.1UP.com praised Ninja Theory for removing some of Dante's old, unappealing characteristics and making him an approachable protagonist for players.
-It described the reboot as "a fresh and imaginative take on Dante".
+According to Langdon, Hideaki Itsuno was bothered by Dante's change in the reboot along with the major changes in the game to the point he thought about quitting Capcom.
+However, in contrast to Langdon's comments, Itsuno himself has gone on record saying he "really wanted to make a DmC: Devil May Cry 2”.
+Itsuno even remarked, "I was really pumped up to do it, and then that didn’t happen.
+So… when it came time to make a new game, we said, alright, let’s make Devil May Cry 5.
+We had these people that didn’t work on DmC and people that did.
+Because we had these two sides mixing, it was like alright, we’re going to make Devil May Cry 5 – it’s not going to be a sequel to DmC, but we definitely want to do what we can to take what we learned from that game too."
+1UP.com praised Ninja Theory for removing some of Dante's old, unappealing characteristics and making him an approachable protagonist for players.
 According to IGN, the redesigned hero is more relatable for players.
-Eurogamer also praised Dante's re-design, calling it one of gaming's best reinventions of a character.
 However, a VideoGamer.com reviewer said that the new Dante lacked some of the original's iconic features.

-Comparing Dante and Vergil's characterisations in the reboot, Destructoid found Vergil a more entertaining character in spite of gameplay issues.
-Dustin Chadwell of Gaming Age said that Vergil's gameplay was superior to Dante's, but was confused about his storyline because his survival was not explained.
-Metro was harsher to Dante's characterisation in DmC, finding him sexist because his treatment of women, mostly in the introduction scenes to the point of calling him a pervert.
+The expansion of Dante's relationships through Madhouse, Inc.'s anime was also found appealing despite his quieter personality.
+Otaku USA said that in the anime Dante remained faithful to his game version in his actions, most notably the gory (but limited) fighting.
+When it came to Dante's personality in the anime, IGN found Langdon as good as the Japanese Toshiyuki Morikawa because of his experience with the series, resulting in both delivering good one-liners when fighting.
+Anime News Network found his relationship with the young Patty appealing though there are moments the reviewer found Dante bored.